-Enter the total equity ($) and the preferred rate (%) into the Calculator.
-The calculator will evaluate the Preferred Return.
+Enter the invested equity/contributed capital ($) and the preferred rate (% per period, commonly annual) into the Calculator.
+The calculator will evaluate the simple Preferred Return for that same period.

 Preferred Return Formula